nlkinlock/Rminicourse/index.md

 ## Why `ggplot2`?

-- More elegant and compact code than base graphics
+- The way you write code in `ggplot2` makes a lot more sense compared to base graphics
-- More aesthetically pleasing than base graphics
+- Easier to create visually appealing figures
-- Powerful for exploratory analysis
+- Useful for exploring trends in your data

 --- ds:noborder